uqmars/constitution/Constitution.md

 the meeting within fourteen (14) days of:

 * being directed to do so by the Executive Team
-* being given a requisition in writing signed by not less than one-third (1/3) of the members presently on the Executive Team or from ordinary members not less than double the number of members presently on the Executive Team plus one (1)
+* being given a requisition in writing signed by not less than one-third (1/3) of the members presently on the Executive Team or from Club Members not less than double the number of members presently on the Executive Team plus one (1)
 * being given a notice in writing of an intention to appeal against the decision of the Executive Team to reject an application for membership or to terminate the membership of any person

 18.2 A requisition mentioned in subsection 18.1 shall clearly state the reasons why such special general meeting is being convened and the nature of the business to be transacted thereat.

 ## 19 QUORUM AT GENERAL MEETING

-19.1 At any general meeting the number of members required to constitute a quorum shall be equal to $\left\lceil\min{\left(0.15n + 1, \frac{\pi}{e-1}\sqrt{n}\right)}\right\rceil$, where $n$ is the number of current financial members, $\pi\approx3.1415...$ is the circle constant, and $e\approx2.718...$ is Euler's number.
+19.1 At any general meeting the number of Club Members required to constitute a quorum shall be equal to $\left\lceil\min{\left(0.15n + 1, \frac{\pi}{e-1}\sqrt{n}\right)}\right\rceil$, where $n$ is the number of current Financial Members, $\pi\approx3.1415...$ is the circle constant, and $e\approx2.718...$ is Euler's number.

 ## 20 NOTICE OF GENERAL MEETING

-20.1 The secretary shall convene at least one general meeting of The Club per financial year by giving not less than fourteen (14) days notice of any such meeting to the members of The Club.
+20.1 The secretary shall convene at least one general meeting of The Club per financial year by giving not less than fourteen (14) days notice of any such meeting to the Club Members.

 20.2 The manner by which such notice shall be given shall be determined by the Executive Team.